History of Chinese Britons: 18th century

-1800s to World War II
+1800s to Second World War

 In the early 19th century, Chinese seamen began to establish small communities in the port not cities of Liverpool and London.
 Europe's first Chinatown was established in Liverpool in the 1860s, with London's Chinatown in the Limehouse area following shortly after.
 The East India Company, which imported popular Chinese commodities such as tea, ceramics and silks, also brought Asian sailors and needed trustworthy intermediaries to arrange their care and lodgings while they were in London.
 A Chinese seaman known as John Anthony took on the lucrative role of looking after Chinese sailors for the East India Company in the late 18th and early 19th century.
 Anthony married Esther Gole, sister of Abraham Gole.
 Wishing to buy property, but unable to so while an alien, in 1805 he used part of the fortune he had amassed to pay for an Act of Parliament naturalising him as a British subject; thus being the first Chinese to gain British citizenship.
 However, he died a few months after the Act was passed.

 In 1839, John Hochee became the first Chinese to be naturalised by Denization and inherited the property of John Elphinstone for whom he had worked.
 The first Chinese student to study and graduate in Britain was Huang Kuan who attended Edinburgh University Medical School from 1850 to 1855, but like other Chinese who studied in Britain returned to live in China.

 Before 1900, only a few Chinese who came to Britain as seamen, servants, jugglers, etc. decided to stay, and some married British women.
 By the mid-1880s, following Liverpool's earlier example, a small Chinatown started to form in London, with grocery stores, eating houses and meeting places and, in the East End of London, Chinese street names.
 By 1890, there were two distinct, if small, Chinese communities living in east London.
 Chinese from Shanghai settled around Pennyfields, Amoy Place, and Ming Street and those from Guangzhou Canton and Northern and Southern China lived around Gill Street and Limehouse Causeway.
 Liverpool also saw the beginning of a Chinese community, although this remained small until later in the 20th century.

 In 1877, Kuo Sung-tao, the first Chinese minister to Britain, opened the country's legation in London.